Dietary Recommendations for the Lung

 The majority of the diet should be in the form of soups.
 Congee with millet, barley, or rice are cooling and soothing to lung heat.

-Avoid: warming foods including coffee, alcohol, lamb, chicken, beef, fish (trout, salmon, anchovy), onion family, cinnamon, ginger, fennel, spicy foods.
+Avoid: Warming foods, including coffee, alcohol, lamb, chicken, beef, fish (trout, salmon, anchovy), onion family, cinnamon, ginger, fennel, spicy foods.

 2. Phlegm in the Lungs

-Commonly due to weak a digestion that causes mucus & “dampness”.
-Certain foods are known to cause mucus (not just the ones you are allergic to).
-In either case, mucus accumulates in the lungs; symptoms include cough, shortness of breath, wheezing, or asthma accompanied by sticky phlegm, greasy tongue coat.
+Symptoms: Cough, shortness of breath, wheezing, or asthma accompanied by sticky phlegm, greasy tongue coat.
 If the phlegm is white = cold phlegm, if the phlegm is green/yellow= phlegm heat.

-Useful foods: watercress, flaxseed, turnip, radish, daikon radish, mushroom, and seaweeds
+Useful foods: Watercress, flaxseed, turnip, radish, daikon radish, mushroom, and seaweeds

-Cold phlegm: fennel, fenugreek, flaxseed, cayenne, garlic and onions, horseradish, turnip, mushroom, seaweeds
+Cold phlegm: Fennel, fenugreek, flaxseed, cayenne, garlic and onions, horseradish, turnip, mushroom, seaweeds

-Avoid: All dairy foods, red meat, pork, chicken (unless broth), peanuts, tofu, tempeh, miso, soy sauce, soy milk, wheat, grains (unless quinoa), sugar, known allergens
+Avoid: All dairy foods, red meat, pork, chicken (unless broth), peanuts, tofu, tempeh, miso, soy sauce, soy milk, wheat, grains (unless quinoa), sugar, known allergens.

-3. Lung Yin Deficiency
+3. Lung Yin deficiency

-Chronic lack of yin (good fluids) to cool and nourish the lungs.
-Conditions include chronic lung infection, inflammation, or other long-term lung disease.
-Symptoms include dry unproductive cough with little or no sputum, periodic fever, frequent thirst, fresh-red cheeks and tongue, hot palms and soles, night sweats, thin and fast radial pulse.
+Symptoms: Dry unproductive cough with little or no sputum, periodic fever, frequent thirst, fresh-red cheeks and tongue, hot palms and soles, night sweats, thin and fast radial pulse.

 Useful foods: Seaweeds, spirulina and chlorella micro-algae, orange, peach, pear, apple, asian pear, watermelon, tomato, banana, string bean, soy milk, tofu, tempeh, mung bean, sugar cane (and unrefined cane-juice powder), rice syrup, flaxseed, egg, oyster, clam, pork, marshmallow root, slippery elm bark.

-Avoid: Spicy foods, bitter flavors (like coffee), avoid dandelion, Echinacea, and burdock.
+Avoid: Spicy foods, bitter flavors (like coffee), avoid dandelion, echinacea, and burdock.
 Avoid raw foods

-4. Lung Qi Deficiency
+4. Lung Qi deficiency

-Limit: spinach, chard, seaweeds, micro-algae (chlorella is acceptable)
+Limit: Spinach, chard, seaweeds, micro-algae (chlorella is acceptable).